Kentucky Misdemeanor Crimes by Class and Sentences

 Class B Misdemeanors

 A statute of limitations is a time limit, after which the state can no longer begin criminal prosecution.
 The statute of limitations begins to "run" when the crime is committed.
 Misdemeanors usually have fairly short statutes of limitations.
-In Kentucky, the typical limitation period for misdemeanors is one year.
-(Ky.
-Rev. Stat.
-Ann. § 500.050 (2019).)
+In Kentucky, the typical limitations period for misdemeanors is one year.
+However, misdemeanor sex offenses involving a child victim can be prosecuted up until the victim turns 28.

 Getting Legal Help